jhpyle/docassemble/_docs/functions.md

   user, including the [cron user] if applicable, accessed the session.

-You can also provide a list of privileges you want the method to ignore, using the `exclude_privileges` keyword parameter.
-This can be useful because users can have multiple privileges.
+You can also provide a list of [privileges] you want the method to ignore, using the `exclude_privileges` keyword parameter.
+This can be useful because users can have multiple [privileges].

 * `last_access_time(include_privileges='advocate',
   exclude_privileges=['developer'])`: returns the last time a user who is